 Hydrate for Better Health!

-Summer heat is no joke, especially in sunny, hot, and humid Southern Florida.
+Summer heat is no joke, especially with climate change.
 Hydration is necessary all year but the summertime is the perfect opportunity to increase and improve the consistency of our water intake.
 According to a nationwide study from the Harvard T. H. Chan School of Public Health, more than half of children and teenagers in the United States might not be properly hydrated.
 One researcher stated, “I was surprised that almost one in four kids drank no water during the course of their day.”